raboley/Angular-GettingStarted/APM/Notes.md

 ```

 We set the `products` list to our `getProducts` method in our `productService` service and then set the filtered products to all the products returned from that function call.

+## Checklist an Summary

+### Creating a Service

+Service Class

+* clear name
+* Pascal case
+* Append Service to the name
+* Export Keyword

+Service Decorator

+* Use Injectable
+* Prefix with @; suffix with ()

+Import what we need

+### Register a service

+First figure out where it should be registered.

+* Root component
+  * Set the providedIn property to 'root'
+* Specific Component
+  * in the component add service to the providers array in component decorator

+### Dependency Injection

+Specify the Service as a dependency
+Use a constructor Parameter
+Service is injected when the component is instantiated

+Now we built the product data component so it is ready to return data, next we will find out how to return data from our service using HTTP.

+# Retrieving Data using HTTP